alangan17/DataEngineerZoomCamp2024Week2/README.md

 2. [Mage Slack](https://www.mage.ai/chat): a good place to ask questions or get help from the Mage team.
 3. [DTC Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/week_2_workflow_orchestration): a good place to get help from the community on course-specific inquireies.
 4. [Mage GitHub](https://github.com/mage-ai/mage-ai): a good place to open issues or feature requests.

+## API to Postgres
+Pipeline: api_to_postgres

+## Test connections
+Pipeline: test_io_config
+It tests the connection to:
+1. Postgres
+2. GCP Cloud Storage (Upload the file `titantic_clean.csv` to the bucket first)
+3. GCP BigQuery